Canadian Dietetics Registration Exam

-The CDRE is a one-day multiple-choice examination designed to test practice-based knowledge, application, and critical thinking skills required to competently and safely practice dietetics.
+The CDRE is a computerized, one-day multiple-choice examination designed to test practice-based knowledge, application, and critical thinking skills required to competently and safely practice dietetics.
 The CDRE is administered in May and November each year at sites across Canada.
-In Nova Scotia, writers may write the November 2015 exam on either November 7 or 8 in Halifax.
+In Nova Scotia, writers will write on November 4 and 5, 2016.

 If you are registering with NSDA, but are living in another province during the exam time, you may write the exam in that province’s writing centre.
-Indicate to NSDA at the time of your application, that you would like to write the exam outside of Nova Scotia or in the United States.
+At the time of your application to NSDA, indicate that you would like to write the exam outside of Nova Scotia or in the United States.
 If additional costs are incurred to NSDA for that arrangement, you will be notified and billed for these costs.

-To complete the exam application process, ensure that the temporary membership fee and exam fee of $400.00 are received by NSDA by April 1 (the deadline for the exam fee payment).
+To complete the exam application process, ensure that the temporary membership fee and exam fee of $440 are received by NSDA by September 30.

 2016 Preparation Guide